org-trello/org-trello/README.md

 # Errors

-Here are the possible error messages you can have if trying to sync in bad conditions:
+Here are the possible error messages you can get if trying to sync in bad conditions:

-- without setuping the consumer-key and the access-token:
+- without setting up the consumer-key and the access-token:
 ```
  - Setup problem - You need to install the consumer-key and the read/write access-token - C-c o i or M-x org-trello/install-board-and-lists-ids
 ```

-- without setuping the org-mode buffer:
+- without setting up the org-mode buffer:
 ```
  - Setup problem.
 Either you did not connect your org-mode buffer with a trello board, to correct this: